 There is the potential for the displaced mobile home to relocate to one of the previously listed mobile home parks.
 TxDOT would be obligated to provide decent, safe, and sanitary housing within the relocatee's financial means.
-In addition, measures would be taken to further reduce the number and extent of residential relocations during final design activities.

 A review of several real estate websites indicate that within the cities containing the displaced commercial properties (Red Oak and Lancaster), there are approximately 107 commercial properties available for sale and 29 commercial properties available for lease.
 These properties range from vacant land to proposed pad sites and existing structures.
 Existing structures include office buildings, retail plazas/strip centers, commercial buildings, former religious facilities, apartment complex, manufacturing facility, flex space, former nursing home, and medical offices.

 The sale price of properties range from \$9,000 to \$11,000,000, and the lease price of properties range from \$3 square feet/year to \$25 square feet/year.
 Based on this information, existing structures are for sale that could adequately serve as a new location for the three potentially displaced commercial properties and their associated businesses.
 Exact impacts to businesses would be determined during the detailed design phase of the proposed project.